matomo-org/developer-documentation/docs/generated/2.4.0-b3/Piwik/Menu/MenuReporting.md

 Contains menu entries for the Reporting menu (the menu displayed under the Piwik logo).

-Plugins can subscribe to the [Menu.Reporting.addItems](/api-reference/hooks#menureportingadditems) event to add new pages to the reporting menu.
+Plugins can implement the `configureReportingMenu()` method of the `Menu` plugin class to add, rename of remove items.
+If your plugin does not have a `Menu` class yet you can create one using `./console generate:menu`.

 **Example**

-    // add a new page in an observer to Menu.Admin.addItems public function addReportingMenuItem()
+    public function configureReportingMenu(MenuReporting $menu)
     {
-        MenuReporting::getInstance()->add(
+        $menu->add(
             'MyPlugin_MyTranslatedMenuCategory',
             'MyPlugin_MyTranslatedMenuName',
             array('module' => 'MyPlugin', 'action' => 'index'),